This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 Related: Angel Peg Doll Christmas Ornament

-4. Attach the sidewalls to the back wall of the popsicle stick stable.
+4. Attach the sidewalls to the back wall of the popsicle stick stable:

-5. Build the roof of the nativity stable.
+5. Build the roof of the nativity stable:

-- Place a bead of glue along the edge of a mini craft stick, turn it over, and attach it horizontally about 1 inch from the end of the red jumbo craft stick.
-Glue the second mini craft stick to the other side of the jumbo craft sticks.
+- Place a bead of glue or a strip of glue tape along the edge of a mini craft stick, turn it over, and attach it horizontally about 1 inch from the end of the red jumbo craft stick.

 - Repeat the steps above to make the other side of the pitched roof.

 - Do not place the mini craft sticks too far from the end of the red jumbo popsicle sticks.
-The position of the craft sticks will ultimately affect the roof’s pitch.

 Related: Craft Stick Peg Doll Boat for Kids

-6. Attach the roof to the frame of the Christmas stable.
+6. Attach the roof to the frame of the Christmas stable:

-Because how you construct the stable structure will affect how your roof will fit and what you need to do to make it work.
-Read through the steps we did to make our DIY nativity below, call it a STEAM challenge, and set the kids to work at home or in the classroom to figure it out.
+My daughter and I made three of these wooden nativity stable crafts together, and we never attached the roof in the same way twice.
+This is because how you construct the stable structure will affect how your roof will fit and what you need to do to make it work.
+Read through the step-by-step instructions below to make this DIY nativity stable craft.
+Then call it a STEAM challenge, and set the kids to work at home or in the classroom to figure out how to attach the roof onto the nativity stable.

 - Play with both sides of the roof turned each way on both the left and right sides before you decide how to glue it.